sam-the-tutor/celo-Tutorial/README.md

 Then we give out the funds corresponding to the number of shares, finally we call the `_burn` function to deduct the shares from the users account and update the total shares the company holds.

 In order for the user to recieve funds, their address has to be configured to recieve them.
-This is done using the `payable` keyword.([more on payable](https://docs.alchemy.com/docs/solidity-payable-functions))
+This is done using the `payable` keyword.([Learn more on payable](https://docs.alchemy.com/docs/solidity-payable-functions))

 ```solidity
 function getMyShares() public view returns(uint){
 		return balanceOf[msg.sender];
 	}
 ```
 We define a function `getMyShares`,this will return a value of `uint` type, which is the total number of shares held by a user.
-Its a `view` function because it is accessing the [`state variables`](). [more on view and pure functions](https://docs.soliditylang.org/en/v0.8.18/contracts.html#functions).
+Its a `view` function because it is accessing the [`state variables`]().
+[Learn more on view and pure functions](https://docs.soliditylang.org/en/v0.8.18/contracts.html#functions).

 ```solidity
 function getContractBalance() public view returns(uint) {